 2. STOP buying water and soft drinks in single-use disposable plastic containers.
 Buy a reusable canteen or water bottle for all drinks (soda, water, juice).
 When I go walking and pick up litter, I would estimate that 80% or more of what I pick up are drink containers or parts (bottle caps, plastic lids, straws).
 There are literally thousands of choices at supermarkets, department stores, and online.
 I use Kleen Kanteen products like the stainless steel one pictured.
 My son has the Kid Classic Sport version in red, and he carries it everywhere, including school.

-3. STOP buying disposable coffee cups (they are usually lined with plastic, hence making them unrecyclable) and purchase a reusable coffee cup if you are regularly visiting Starbucks or the local coffee shop.
+3. STOP buying coffee in disposable cups (they are lined with a plastic film which makes them unrecyclable) and purchase a reusable coffee cup if you are regularly visiting Starbucks or the local coffee shop.
 Again, there are hundreds of choices in shops and online.
 I personally use Hydro Flask’s insulated coffee cup which I’ve found keeps my coffee hot for as long as a few hours.

 Hydro Flask also sells water bottles, tumblers, food containers, and even beer containers!
 My husband, an avid beer drinker, has the True Pint Cup and loves it.
 “The True Pint is actually the best vessel I’ve ever found for enjoying beer, because of how well it keeps the drinks cold.
 I often recommend it and have purchased it as a gift for friends.”